marcgg/marcgg.github.com/manager-readme.md

 subtitle: "A comprehensive documentation of how I work"
 ---

 This document is an effort to explain my role, my values, my expectations and my quirks as a manager.
-It might seem a bit weird, but I see it as a way to gain time when starting to work together.
+It might seem a bit weird, but it can be a way to speed things up when starting to work together.
 Of course this does not replace actually learning to know each other!
 If you want more context regarding why I wrote this, please read [this blog article][1].

 It's important to keep in mind that this is a living document and, as such, it will change over time.
-Remember as well that I'm here to help you succeed and will do my best to adapt my management style to you, so please don't see anything here as set in stone and feel free to come and discuss specific points with me.
+Remember as well that if you are reporting to me I'm here to help you succeed and will do my best to adapt my management style to you.
+Please don't see anything here as set in stone and feel free to come and discuss specific points with me.

 Finally, **if you see a discrepancy between this document and my behaviour, please tell me.**